 These days all it takes is one ill-thought out message or poorly worded social media post for your company’s image to take a real battering.
 Yes, you can delete posts from social media, but you can’t guarantee that someone hasn’t taken screenshots first.
 And you can never get back unprofessional emails and chat threads.

-By implementing guidelines for your workplace’s online communications you’ll stand a better chance of ensuring all employees are on the same page - quite literally - when it comes to safekeeping your organisation’s reputation.
+By implementing guidelines for your workplace’s online communications you’ll stand a better chance of ensuring all employees are on the same page - quite literally - when it comes to safekeeping your organization’s reputation.